I have been dealing with hallux valgus for several years and can advise you on all Hallufix products.

 Will the hallux valgus deformity come back?

-After surgery, a hallux valgus can form again.
+After surgery, hallux valgus may form again.
 To prevent this, it is recommended to wear orthotics or bandages.
-The Hallufix® Hallux valgus splint, which can also be worn during the day thanks to the movable hinge, is particularly suitable for this.
-As bandages, we recommend the Hallufix® Taping Loops, the loop is placed around the big toe and heel.
+The Hallufix® Hallux valgus splint, which can also be worn during the day thanks to the movable hinge, is particularly suitable for this purpose.
+As bandages we recommend the Hallufix® Taping Loops, the loop is placed around the big toe and heel.

 Where does pain arise from hallux valgus?

 If the big toe shifts towards the middle toes and at the same time a bulge forms on the inside of the foot, a hallux valgus begins.
 Calluses can also occur here, as well as bursitis.
 The bunion may be reddened and swell, and the big toe hurts when touched.

 What treatment options are there for hallux valgus?

 For malpositions between 20 and 30 degrees, i.e. occasional hallux valgus pain, the Hallufix® splint is very suitable.
 The splint can also be used postoperatively to maintain the success of the operation.
 However, if the angle of the deformity increases further, usually to 40 to 50 degrees, only surgery can be useful.

 What causes hallux valgus?

 Usually several triggers come together.
 If you have a genetic predisposition to it, if you tend to have flabby connective tissue and then wear the wrong shoes, the big toe can become deformed.
 "All factors that weaken the connective tissue - for example pregnancy, certain medications or diseases - favour hallux valgus."
 But injuries to the ball of the foot or arthritis can also be triggers for this.